Thanks to Hamada for helping with edits.

 However, Chops’ annoying Super Kong prompts segue into a quality I actually like about him: Rare commonly created characters to anthropomorphize gameplay functions (Troff, for example, exists solely to open boss gates) and he upholds that practice.
 Where Rare used a star-encrusted barrel to mark checkpoints, Retro’s mammal gives them a proper face.
 He didn’t “steal” a role already held by another character, either.
 And while developers have found ways to diegetically teach gameplay mechanics for decades, Chops’ example is effective: let a cute ‘lil guy teach players without robbing control away through cinematics.
 It’s always a small drag when a game interrupts my momentum during replays to explain mechanics I’m already familiar with.

 If Professor Chops taught me one thing, it’s that he’s an astonishingly meaty topic.
 Yes, he’s unexciting and I wouldn’t get misty-eyed if future games omit him.
 But he’s been here for over a decade now and I honestly hope he sticks around!
 While Donkey Kong shouldn’t adhere to every convention Mario does (though it happily takes inspiration; the Animal Buddies are its take on Yoshi), there’s room within it for a Toad-esque helper.
 Who better than Chops?
 As Retro Studios’ duology currently defines Donkey Kong‘s status quo, its recurring cast is still rather limited, a deficiency the hog helps alleviate.
 Plus, Retro deserves to leave a mark on the franchise, something Chops’ presence accomplishes.
-And the pig, on average, is inoffensive; the distaste I occasionally see is overblown.
+And the pig, on average, is inoffensive; the distaste I occasionally see for him is overblown.
 Giving the guy more to do and, ideally, a few visual touch-ups would do wonders cementing him as an essential and likable series staple.
 Whatever lies over the horizon for the Kongs, I hope it entails fleshing out their oinking ally.

 Congratulations, Professor Chops!
 Let’s go back to the jungle.